PilaPina/M5G2/README.md

 ![Screenshot of website](<./public/screenshot.png>)

 I followed my [sensei's tutorial](https://blog.stackademic.com/the-mongodb-and-next-js-stack-for-beginners-b4394872f5bb) (Hæ Smári!)

-I deviated a little bit from this tutorial but the basics are there.
+I deviated a little bit from this tutorial and added to it some things that were needed.
+I've f.ex. added hooks to manage component state and I'm using effect hooks for fetching data from my API.
+Also incorporated f.ex. arrays, props, event handling, async functions and more.

-I´ve included the client and server side logs.
+I´ve included the client and server side logs that were a part of the tutorial.

+On the landing page I've included a link to Smári's tutorial and a link wher you can learn MongoDB

 -----